google-map-react/google-map-react/README.md

 ### Google Maps API Loads on Demand

 There is no need to place a `<script src=` tag at top of page.
-The Google Maps API loads upon the first usage of the `GoogleMap` component.
+The Google Maps API loads upon the first usage of the `GoogleMapReact` component.

 ### Internal Hover Algorithm